edgelesssys/contrast/rfc/005-generate-injection.md

 To make `contrast generate` idempotent and handle potential edge cases, we will implement the following behavior:

 1. *Container name conflict:*
-   - Use a highly unique name for the initializer container, like `contrast-initializer-container.` This virtually eliminates the chances of name conflicts with user containers.
+   - Use a highly unique name for the initializer container, like `contrast-initializer.` This virtually eliminates the chances of name conflicts with user containers.
    - If an `initContainer` with the same unique name already exists, overwrite it with the current version of the Contrast initializer.
    - If no matching `initContainer` is found, inject a new one using the current version of the Contrast initializer and the unique name.
    - If other `initContainers` exist, insert the Contrast initializer as the first one in the list.

 2. *Volume Name Conflict:*
-   - Use a highly unique name for the volume used by the Contrast initializer, such as `contrast-tls-certs-volume.` This reduces the chances of name conflicts with existing volumes.
+   - Use a highly unique name for the volume used by the Contrast initializer, such as `contrast-tls-certs.` This reduces the chances of name conflicts with existing volumes.
    - If a pod spec already contains a volume with the same unique name, no action will be taken, and the existing volume will be reused.

 ### Service Mesh Injection